 The décor of the apartment reflects a typical contemporary Parisian style with some touches that are pure Montmartre.
 The buildings in Paris may be very old, but Parisians like the new, vibrant and modern!
 The salon provides a comfortable area to relax after a long day of sightseeing; you can dine at your leisure at the sofa table or the kitchen bar.
-While the bedroom (to the left of the salon) sleeps two adults, the sofa opens into a queen-sized bed (140×190 cm) that can accommodate up to 2 adults or 2 children ages 7 and older.
-(We do not offer/permit cribs, sleeping bags or air mattresses, nor can we accommodate more than 4 people total under any circumstances.)
+While the bedroom (to the left of the salon) sleeps two adults, the sofa opens into a double bed (140×190 cm) that can accommodate up to 2 people, in case you have occasional overnight guests.

 Enjoy some wine while relaxing “at home” after a long day of sight-seeing.

-The apartment comes equipped with flat screen TV, DVD Blueray player, FREE local and international calling to 100+ countries, FREE Internet/WiFi access.
+The apartment comes equipped with flat screen TV, DVD Blueray player, landline phone service includes FREE international calling to 100+ countries, Internet/WiFi access.
 (Note: photos show 2 dressers; we have plans to install a full closet here with hanging space and shelving, ceiling to floor, for extra storage.)

 The open-plan kitchen has a breakfast bar and two stools for dining.